Gyarbij/Macco365/README.md

 # Macco365
-Automated security assessment of Microsoft 365 Tenants
+Automated security assessment of Microsoft 365 tenants

 ## Purpose

-To gain fast visability into the security state of Microsoft O/M 365 environments for emergency onboardings and audits.
+To gain fast visability into the security state of Microsoft 365 environments for emergency onboardings and audits.

 ## Setup